sharktacos/OpenColorIO-configs/docs/VFXpulls.md

 # <a name="pulls"></a>Conform & VFX Pulls

 The conform is where the proxy files are swapped out in the final edit for the original camera RAW files.
-For example, working in Resolve with ACES, the DIT uses an EDL/AAF/XML file provided by editorial to swap in the original camera RAW files.
-This again needs to be done in a software that can properly debayer RAW camera files in a color managed ACES workflow, such as DaVinci Resolve.
+For example, editorial working in Premiere exports an XML (````File>Export>Final Cut XML````) which is then imported into Resolve (````File > Import Timeline > Import AAF, EDL, XML…````) where the proxy files are swapped for the camera RAW files.
+For details on this, check out Part 7 "Import and Conform Projects" in the [Resolve Reference Manual](https://documents.blackmagicdesign.com/UserManuals/DaVinci_Resolve_17_Reference_Manual.pdf).

 In a traditional workflow these files are then passed to DI, either as Camera RAW files on rare occasion, or more typically as integer log DPX files.
 The ACES workflow replaces the older DPX format with its official interchange and archival format: 16-bit OpenEXR in ACES2065-1 color space.
 The advantage is that the ACES interchange format is able to hold all of the quality and dynamic range of the original camera RAW files.

 Traditional 10-bit DPX files are not recommended, as they are [not sufficient](https://acescentral.com/uploads/default/original/1X/25ec1472d70b169ceabb215beacdd501d1a27fac.pdf) to contain all the information captured by modern digital cameras (For example RED camera RAW files are 16-bit).
 In contrast, [OpenEXR](https://www.openexr.com/) is 16-bit float with a dynamic range of 30+ exposure stops, and a wide gamut color space (ACES2065-1) that contains the full color gamut visible to the human eye (see graphic below).
 In short: Using 10-bit DPX involves a degradation of quality from the original camera footage, while EXR *more than* covers the full fidelity and range of any camera RAW file.
 It has become [common industry practice](https://partnerhelp.netflixstudios.com/hc/en-us/articles/360000611467-VFX-Best-Practices) to use PIZ or ZIP *lossless* compression on these ACES OpenEXR files.
 This results in file sizes that are *smaller* than DPX files!